oecd-nea/Nosy.jl/README.md

   * `LazyStorage`: converts any input flow into any output flow and a level (ex: hydro reservoir)

 ### Behaviors

-The list of behaviors is:
-  * Capacity category
+Behaviors refine how the component operates, beyond the model archetypes.
+Behaviors are:
   * `FixedCapacity`: set the capacity of a model port to a numeric value
   * `VariableCapacity`: set the capacity of a model port to a variable value
   * `CapacityMultiplier`: refines the capacity behaviors by adding time-dependent modification of the capacity
   * `Duration`: set a relationship between the input, output and level capacity of a component associated with a level
   * `YearlySum`: constrain the sum of the flow of a port to a numeric value
   * `Ramping`: constrain the variation of the flow of a port to be below a numeric value at every timestep (up or down)
   * `UnitCommitment`: assign unit commitment characteristics (min ratio, min uptime, min downtime, startup duration, shutdown duration, linear/integer commitment) to the flow of a port
+  * `FixedCost`: add a cost related to capacity
+  * `VariableCost`: add a cost related to flow
+  * `StartupCost`: add a cost related to startup
+  * `NoLoadCost`: add a no-load cost

 ### Joint flows
+Joint flows add additional flows to the component (in addition to the model archetype's flows).
+Joint flows are:
   * `FixedJointFlow`: an exogenously defined flow
   * `FreeJointFlow`: an infinitely flexible flow
   * `LinkedJointFlow`: a flow that can be expressed as a function of another flow of the component

-### Modifiers
-  * `energy`
-  * `mass`
-  * `co2`
-  * `defaultmodifier` (implicit modifier: energy for EnergyCarrier, mass for MassCarrier and CO2Carrier)

 ### Metrics
+Metrics are functions that can be applied to a `Snapshot` and return a scalar.
+The metrics detailed below are available.
   * `capacity`
   * `nbunits`
-  * Cost category
   * `cost`
   * `fixedcost`
   * `variablecost`
   * `noloadcost`
   * `startupcost`

 NB most of these metrics can use additional arguments to modify the evaluation.
 For instance, all the cost metrics accept a `type::Symbol` optional argument that is a tag defined when instantiating cost behaviors.

-## Requirements
-Nosy requires a LP/MIP solver compatible with [JuMP](https://jump.dev/JuMP.jl/stable/).
-In the examples below we will use [HiGHS](https://highs.dev/) which is open-source and has a [Julia wrapper](https://ergo-code.github.io/HiGHS/dev/interfaces/julia/) compatible with JuMP.

-## Contributing
-- Start with an issue or discussion describing the proposed change.
-- Keep new behaviours or archetypes orthogonal; prefer composing them over editing existing ones when possible.
-- Add targeted tests in `test/` and update the README or docs when user-facing features change.
+### Modifiers
+Every flow is associated with a carrier type (e.g. `MassCarrier`, `EnergyCarrier` etc.).
+Modifiers help manipulating multiple aspects of a single `Carrier`.
+For instance, H2 can be viewed either through its mass (t) or energy (MWh).
+Each carrier has a default modifier used as a fallback if no modifier is specified.
+  * `energy` (default modifier for `EnergyCarrier`)
+  * `mass` (default modifier for `MassCarrier`, `CO2Carrier`)
+  * `co2`
+  * `defaultmodifier` (used as a fallback if modifier is not specified)

 ## Examples

-For the examples, we will assume the following units:
+Nosy is unit-agnostic, the user decides the actual units of any value - the only constraint is self-consistency.
+For the examples below, we will assume the following units:
   * Power, capacity: MW
   * Energy: MWh
-  * Fixed costs: $/MW
+  * Fixed costs: €/MW
-  * Variable costs: $/MWh
+  * Variable costs: €/MWh
   * Masses including CO2: tons

-These units are arbitrary, the user decides the actual units of any value - the only constraint is self-consistency.
+Please note that the examples are run in the REPL for the sake of simplicity, but it is generally advised to use functions instead.

 ### Example 1.1: Dispatchable source and demand